GST/QST IMPLICATIONS WHEN PURCHASING A DENTAL PRACTICE

 where the purchaser is not a registrant, a taxable supply by way of sale of real property

 In the course of a sale of a dental practice, it is common to purchase leasehold improvements, (considered real property) as well as real estate in which the clinic operates.
 The election in section 167 does not apply to the supply of real property when the recipient (purchasing dentist) is not a registrant for sales tax purposes.
 Since a dentist is not required to register for GST/QST because the supply of dental services is not a taxable service, it is normal that a purchasing dentist will not be registered for GST/QST.
 In summary, the consideration price paid for leasehold improvements will be subject to GST/QST but the selling dentist may be eligible to apply for a rebate under section 257 of the Excise Tax Act.

 Another element to consider when selling a dental practice is the treatment of restrictive covenants given by the selling dentist at closing.
 According to the tax authorities, a restrictive covenant can be considered to be a supply of a service, as also stated in the Manrell decision.
 For the purposes of GST and QST, since a restrictive covenant will be taxed like a service which falls under one of the exceptions to the section 167 election, GST/QST is applicable to a portion of the purchase price attributable to the restrictive covenant.

-Section 167 election is not simple and straightforward in its application and determining whether the election applies can be quite challenging.
-Our team regularly assists its clients in navigating the complexities of the Sales tax rules in the context of a dental clinic acquisition.
+A section 167 election is not simple and straightforward in its application and determining whether the election applies can be quite challenging.
+Our team regularly assists its clients in navigating the complexities of the sales tax rules in the context of a dental clinic acquisition.